jacobwood27/JWood/inklings/index.md

 @def title = "Inklings"

-Here are some thoughts I have had that I hope to flesh out.
+Here are some notes I have jotted down that I hope to flesh out.

 - Teach for America but business practices 3rd world
 - Progress studies